Live below your means.

 The savings category should be split in roughly equal amounts between tax-advantaged retirements savings (401K, IRA, Roth IRA, etc.) and general investments (those with no particular tax advantages).
 Be sure to reinvest all earnings from your investments, to take advantage of the power of exponential growth (compounded earnings).

 The spending category includes travel, toys, entertainment, and anything and everything else.
 Have fun spending this money any way you wish.
 You’ve earned it.
-Enjoy life and make memories with it!
+Enjoy life and make memories!

-Once you earn enough that your monthly expenses comprise way less than 25% of your gross income (say, 10% or less) … congratulations!
-It’s time to move up and incur higher expenses (e.g. move to a nicer place, buy a new car, get premium cable tv, etc.).
+Once you earn enough that your monthly expenses comprise roughly half of the budgeted 25% of your gross income (about 15% or less) … congratulations!
+It’s time to move up and incur higher expenses (e.g. move to a nicer place, buy a better car, get premium cable tv, etc.).

 Once your household income is above average, observing the Rule of Fourths is a simple, effective way to sensibly balance four key requirements of a good life: living lawfully, prudently, comfortably, and joyfully.